dlt-hub/dlt/docs/website/docs/verified-sources/sql_database.md

 ### **Source and resource methods**

 `dlt` works on the principle of [sources](https://dlthub.com/docs/general-usage/source) and [resources](https://dlthub.com/docs/general-usage/resource) that for this verified source are found in the `__init__.py` file within the *sql_database* directory.
 This SQL Database verified source has the following default methods that form the basis of loading.
-The methods are :
+The methods are:

 **Source** **sql_database_source:**